 National Healthcare Decisions Day (NHDD)

 The Elder Law Section serves as the Minnesota state liaison for National Healthcare Decisions Day, a nationwide program committed to ensuring that all adults with decision-making capacity have the information and opportunity to communicate and document their healthcare decisions.
 On April 16th of each year, hundreds of NHDD events are held around the country.
 In Minnesota, NHDD attendees have the opportunity to learn more about and complete a Minnesota Health Care Directive.
-More information about NHDD is available on the state website at: www.mnhealthcaredecisions.info.
+More information about NHDD is available on the website at - http://www.nhdd.org/.

 Medical Assistance Forums